Tick paralysis: Treatment

-It is important to note that, unlike the toxin of other tick species, the toxin of Ixodes holocyclus (Australian paralysis tick) may still be fatal even if the tick is removed.
+Unlike the toxin of other tick species, the toxin of Ixodes holocyclus (Australian paralysis tick) may still be fatal even if the tick is removed.

 For affected animals, food and water intake can worsen the outcome, as the toxin can prevent the animal from swallowing properly.
-People who find a tick on their animal, are advised to remove it immediately and seek veterinary assistance if the animal shows any signs of illness.
+People who find a tick on their animal are advised to remove it immediately and seek veterinary assistance if the animal shows any signs of illness.
 The tick can be placed in a tightly sealed plastic bag and taken to a veterinarian for identification.

-Research
+Neurotoxins

+Dermacentor

+The toxin of the Rocky Mountain wood tick (Dermacentor andersoni) is only produced by adult ticks and causes a mostly motor polyneuropathy, with less of a sensory component.
+Recovery is rapid within hours.

+Ixodes holocyclus

-Although several attempts have been made to isolate and identify the neurotoxin since the first isolation in 1966, the exact structure of the toxin has still not been published.
-The 40-80 kDa protein fraction contains the toxin.
+Several attempts had been made to isolate and identify the neurotoxin for the tick species Ixodes holocyclus since the first isolation in 1966.
+In 1989 it was discovered that the 40-80 kDa protein fraction contained the toxin.

-The neurotoxin structure and gene, at least for the tick species Ixodes holocyclus have since been identified and are called holocyclotoxins after the species.
+As of 2004, the neurotoxin structure and gene for Ixodes holocyclus have been identified; they are called holocyclotoxins (HT) after the species.
 At least three members (HT-1, HT-3, and HT-12) trigger paralysis by presynaptic inhibition of neurotransmitter release via a calcium dependent mechanism resulting in a reduction of quantal content, and loss of effective neuromuscular synaptic transmission.

+Holocyclotoxins are produced by both nymphs and adults.
+It is the only known toxin where recovery is prolonged, between days and weeks.

+Rhipicephalus

+Rhipicephalus are hard ticks from tropical Africa.
+In the case of Rhipicephalus evertsi evertsi, only adult ticks cause the paralysis.
+The toxin inhibits nerve conduction in peripheral nerves, and recovery occurs within hours to two days.

+Argasids

+The neurotoxin of the South African tick Argas walkerae, in contrast to the other ticks, is produced by its larvae, and works by impairing acetylcholine release and desensitizing its receptor.
+Recovery is rapid, within hours.